raj-kumar94/shopify-app-starter/README.md

 > Note: copy .env.example to .env and update values

-# Multiple private apps to boost performance and avoid too many request
+# Multiple private apps to boost performance and avoid too many requests

 We can have multiple private app used for a single store.
 You can configure upto 3 apps in .env file